xwqian1123/mStrain/README.md

 NOTE:
 - Make sure that the dependencies are installed successfully.
 - The picard package can be found at https://github.com/broadinstitute/picard.
-- Some R packages that this project depends on have been packaged and placed in the packages directory.
+- Some R packages that this project depends on have been packaged and placed in the mStrain/packages directory.

 # Usage
 The following tests were conducted on the Ubuntu 23.0.4 operating system.